The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 Frequently Asked Questions

-How much is the EV charger tax credit?
+How much was the EV charger tax credit?

-When does the EV charger tax credit expire?
+When did the EV charger tax credit expire?

 June 30, 2026.
-The charger must be purchased and installed (placed in service) by that date.
+The charger had to be placed in service by that date.
 The Inflation Reduction Act originally set a 2032 deadline, but the One Big Beautiful Bill Act shortened it.
+Installs on or after July 1, 2026 do not qualify.

-If you purchase a separate Level 1 EVSE unit and pay for installation, yes.
-But the charger that comes free with your vehicle doesn't qualify because there's no cost to claim against.
+If you purchased a separate Level 1 EVSE unit and paid for installation before the deadline, yes.
+The charger that came free with your vehicle never qualified because there's no cost to claim against.
 Most homeowners install a Level 2 charger (240V) for the faster charging speeds.

 Do I need a panel upgrade to install an EV charger?

 Most homes with 200-amp panels do not.
-A NEC 220.82 load calculation will tell you exactly whether your panel has room.
-About 80% of 200A homes have enough capacity for a Level 2 charger without any panel work.
+A NEC Article 220 load calculation will tell you exactly whether your panel has room.
+About 80% of 200A homes have enough capacity for a Level 2 charger without any panel work, per our founder's field experience and NEC Article 220 modeling.

 Is there still a tax credit for electrical panel upgrades?